tymzap/articles.ts/NOTES.md

 ## Architecture
 - Redux Toolkit was used to reduce state management boilerplate code and to provide solid ground for future development and testing
+- Adobe Spectrum abstract away writing styles, managing classes, etc, it provides much cleaner, concise code and shortens development time by lot.
+It is not production ready yet but definitely interesting to try
 - All language strings stored in JSON file for easy modification and addition of new languages
-- Sorting and filtering: it is easy to add new sorting and filtering types, also logic is written in way to be reusable for new Redux slices
+- Sorting and filtering: it is easy to add new sorting and filtering types, also logic is written in way to be reusable for new Redux slice

 ## User experience
 - Adobe Spectrum UI kit was used, it provides consistent components design and rich ARIA support